marcusoftnet/marcusoftnet.github.io/_posts/2019-11-28-summarizing-data-over-several-google-sheets---an-exercise-in-stats-and-formulas.md

       * The range reference needs to have the same number of columns or an error will be thrown, but as noted we have a different number of rows in each reference.
 Different number of developers in each class
   * The QUERY has a few interesting attributes
     * Since IMPORTRANGE might get its data from different named columns we need to use the `Col1, Col2, Col3` syntax.
 This is highlighting the only drawback I've noticed with the QUERY-function; reordering the columns will mess up queries.
-    * I then filter out all rows where `Col1` (where the name of the student or the string 'Mob Average' is stored) is `'Mob average'` or `Mob Average`...
+    * I then filter out all rows where `Col1` (where the name of the developer or the string 'Mob Average' is stored) is `'Mob average'` or `Mob Average`...
 Spelling and casing - gets me every time.